ahmadzughaer/flights-finder-react-app/README.md

 At this moment the app works only from tel-aviv to anywhere in the world.
 _____________________________________

-You can chek this demo: [Link](https://competent-saha-de0a9e.netlify.app/)
+You can check this demo: [Link](https://competent-saha-de0a9e.netlify.app/)